Results 1 - 48 of 69

 Lovell Gulch Loop Trail is located just northeast of Woodland Park, Colorado in the Pike National Forest.
 It is a great place for a stroll through the forest with your family.

-The Manitou Incline is a challenging hike up an historic cable car line, gaining 2,000' of elevation in 1 mile.
-Recent renovations have made the trail even better!
-To access, park in lot of the Tajine Restuarant and take the free shuttle to the trailhead.
+The Manitou Incline is a challenging hike up a historic cable car line, gaining 2,000' of elevation in 1 mile.
+Free parking at the Hiawatha Gardens building, 10 Old Man’s Trail with free shuttle service to the Incline.
+RESERVATIONS REQUIRED.
+Make your reservation here.

 Memorial Park is home to a professional skate park, Prospect Lake, multi-use sports fields, the 7-11 Velodrome and much more.